edgexfoundry/edgex-docs/docs_src/microservices/configuration/ConfigurationAndRegistry.md

 ### Introduction to Registry

-The registry enables microservices to locate and communicate with each other.
-Each service registers with Core Keeper on startup, and Core Keeper performs regular health checks.
-Other services can use the registry to discover available services, hosted at the registered endpoints.
+The objective of the registry is to enable micro services to find and to communicate with each other.
+When each micro service starts up, it registers itself with the registry, and the registry continues checking its availability periodically via a specified health check endpoint.
+When one micro service needs to connect to another one, it connects to the registry to retrieve the available host name and port number of the target micro service and then invokes the target micro service.
+The following figure shows the basic flow.

 ![image](EdgeX_ConfigurationRegistry.png)